MagdielSantos/MagdielSantos/README.md

-Hello! 👋
+#Hello! 👋
 My name is Magdiel Santos, and I am a technology enthusiast passionate about learning and experimenting with new things.
 Currently, I work as a Full Stack Developer and continue improving my skills and knowledge in the field of data.

-About Me
+##About Me
-🌍 I live in Recife, PE, Brazil.
+-🌍 I live in Recife, PE, Brazil.
-👨‍💻 I am graduating in Systems Analysis and Development.
+-👨‍💻 I am graduating in Systems Analysis and Development.
-💼 Currently working as a Full Stack Developer.
+-💼 Currently working as a Full Stack Developer.

-Programming Languages
+##Programming Languages
 I am currently deepening my knowledge in the following programming languages:

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)